Frequently Asked Questions

 Do I need a permit if I only am taking one night class?

-New for 2014-2015 academic year, parking is now open to park freely on campus without displaying a parking permit after 4p.m.
+Parking is open to park freely on campus without displaying a parking permit after 4p.m.
 Monday through Friday.
 Parking is also open to park without a permit during weekend hours.
 Weekend hours starts 4p.m.
 Friday and end 7a.m.
 Monday.

 When are parking regulations enforced?

 Parking regulations are enforceable 24 hours a day, all year long.
 Special exceptions are noted in the complete parking regulations.
-New this academic year, parking is now open to park freely on campus without displaying a parking permit after 4p.m.
-Monday through Friday.
-Parking is also open to park without a permit during weekend hours.
-Weekend hours starts 4p.m.
-Friday and end 7a.m.
-Monday.
 Remember, you must still park legally in a lined parking space to avoid receiving a parking ticket for not parking properly while on campus at all times including open parking times.